 These bloggers also have more than one blog and are trying multiple ways to diversify their income stream.

-So, what does a brand new blogger that is learning how to start a blog, use this information for themselves?
+So, what does a brand new blogger that is a beginner blogger, use this information for themselves?

 Let’s break it down.